ncgadgetry/southeastcon2020/ArenaControl/README.md

 Note it is possible to run a single ground wire across all 10x buttons tying the 20x points of the LEDs and switches together.
-To make it easier, I used a 22 gauge uninsulated wire and just stiched it through all the pins (orienting the buttons so that the LED cathonde and one side of the switch is nearest the floor.
+To make it easier, I used a 22 gauge uninsulated wire and just stiched it through all the pins (orienting the buttons so that the LED cathode and one side of the switch is nearest the floor.

 That leaves one ground connection for all 10x switches, followed by